gt3/tracker/README.md

 ## Quick start

-While this library does not have a dependency on Redux, it aims to extend the capabilities of Redux for your app, to serve the intended use case.

-If you haven't used [Redux](https://github.com/reduxjs/redux), you may want to read this [5-minute overview](https://medium.com/@nicotsou/tltr-redux-e4fc30f87e4a) first to understand the problem it solves and its core components.
+If you are new to JavaScript ecosystem, you may want to start with the [prerequisites](https://github.com/gt3/tracker/wiki).

-Code for this library is written in [TypeScript](https://www.typescriptlang.org/play/index.html) for static checking.

 ### 1. Install dependencies